konstantinosKokos/spindle/README.md

 >   git checkout -b safe 11af99c9c39215fd8b100564b7097d242b694916
 >   ```
 > ### 3.
 Link the two
->   Walk into the `dynamic-proof-nets` directory and make a symlink to the LassyExtraction module.
+>   Walk into the `spindle` directory and make a symlink to the LassyExtraction module.
 >   ```
->   cd dynamic-proof-nets
+>   cd spindle
 >   ln -s ../aethel/LassyExtraction ./LassyExtraction
 >   ```
 > ### 4.
 Prepare your environment